Qatar - Country Commercial Guide

 U.S. companies with agency agreements or planning agency agreements with Qatari firms are encouraged to review Law No. 8/2002 as amended by Law No. 2/2016 (the “Commercial Agents Law”).
 The law consists of 28 articles, enshrining two basic principles:

-1. The business of commercial agents is exclusively restricted to Qatari nationals or to companies wholly owned by Qatari nationals, and they must be registered with the Qatari Commercial Agents Register to receive the benefits.
+1. The business of commercial agents is restricted exclusively to Qatari nationals or to companies wholly owned by Qatari nationals, and they must be registered with the Qatari Commercial Agents Register to receive the benefits of doing business in Qatar as an agent.

-2. Any Qatari agency is to be considered as an exclusive agency.
+2. Any Qatari agency is to be considered an exclusive agency.

 It should be noted that the Commercial Agents Law mandates certain outcomes with respect to the expiration or termination of agency contracts and these provisions should be reviewed carefully when entering into an agency or distribution agreement.